shashikamle99/scenario-1-cicd/Docker-installation.md

 sh install-docker.sh
 ```

-#### we need to add users to the Docker group to grant them appropriate permissions.
+#### We need to add users to the Docker group to grant them appropriate permissions.
 Run the following commands to add users to the Docker group

 ```
 sudo usermod -aG docker $USER